idaholab/virtual_test_bed/doc/content/msr/cnrs/phase-0-model.md

 !listing msr/cnrs/s01/cnrs_s01_ns_flow.i block=Materials

-The problem is solved as a transient that is allowed to converge by selecting a long time for the simulation in addition to setting up a tolerence for the detection of achieving the steady state.
+The problem is solved as a transient that is allowed to converge by selecting a long time for the simulation in addition to setting up a tolerance for the detection of achieving the steady state.
 These characteristics of the simulation in addition to others such as the solver type are identified in the ```Executioner``` block of the input file as follows.